rmisiarek/django_vue_base/README.md

 * Django REST framework
 * VueJS
 * Postgres
+* Nginx

 Be aware the project is currently under development.
+Overall presentation can be seen below:

 ### Local development